mlk2991/anonymous/README.rst

 Don't readily open any file (e.g. PDF, pictures, videos) no matter who sent it
 ==============================================================================
 If you need to open the file, do it on a controlled computer where the WiFi is turned off.
-Then check if the file tries to communicate with the outside using a packet analyzer (e.g. Wireshark).
+Then check the file with a packet analyzer (e.g. Wireshark) by looking if it tries to communicate with the outside world.

 Don't write (e.g. emails, tweets) too personal
 ==============================================